yukanishijima/GifTastic/README.md

 - Upon loading the page, Hollywood star name buttons will be shown by looping through an array of the names.

-- Once a user clicks on a button, the page will grab 5 static gifs from the GIPHY API and display them on the page.
+- Once a user clicks on a button, the page will grab 5 static gifs from the Giphy API and display them on the page.

 - When the static gif is clicked, it starts playing.
 When the animated gif is clicked, it stops playing.